 Skip Navigation Documents in Portable Document Format (.PDF) require Adobe Acrobat Reader 5.0 or higher to view.
 Download it now.

-Through our everyday operations, NORTHSTAR BANK compiles and maintains confidential information on our customers.
-It is the policy of NORTHSTAR BANK to protect the privacy of this information by maintaining physical, electronic and procedural safeguards that comply with federal standards.
+Through our everyday operations, Northstar Bank compiles and maintains confidential information on our customers.
+It is the policy of Northstar Bank to protect the privacy of this information by maintaining physical, electronic and procedural safeguards that comply with federal standards.

-NORTHSTAR BANK takes your privacy very seriously.
+Northstar Bank takes your privacy very seriously.
 Please read the following to learn more about our Privacy Policy.
-This policy details how NORTHSTAR BANK receives, collects and uses information in connection with our website located at northstarathome.com.
+This policy details how Northstar Bank receives, collects and uses information in connection with our website located at northstarathome.com.

 The Privacy Policy can be viewed with Adobe Acrobat Reader.